In the spirit of the holidays, I thought Jo and some mischief would be fun.

 They walked into the next room to find an art room with a similar setup to the first only with a person impersonating Santa locked in the teacher’s chair.
 Each cuff had a combination lock on it.

 Arabelle and Rian took off toward the art supplies on the table at the far end of the room.
 While the couple headed for the cubbyholes.
-The woman stumbled and immediately lifted her leg to check her shoe and Jo froze when she saw the heel slip away from the sole.
+The woman stumbled and immediately lifted her leg to check her shoe, and Jo froze when she saw the heel slip away from the sole.
 Ferragamo’s did not have a heel that separated from the sole unless it was broken.
+And that heel hadn’t looked broken at all.

 “Jo, Karma.
 We’ve got a clue, but it’s weird,” Arabelle said holding a piece of cardboard aloft.